 We can however rule that theoretical possibility out by looking at the percentage of ties.

 Under natural circumstances – that is if no match leveling exists – the probability of a match ending in a tie equals the probability that the involved players score the same number of goals.
 Long sentence, simple point.

 The probability of two teams scoring the same number of goals normally depends on the number of goals being scored in an average match.
-That’s why high scoring sports like basketball and handball contain fewer draws than football.
-Also, football leagues with more goals have fewer draws than football leagues with fewer goals as illustrated by the chart below:
+You perhaps noticed that high scoring sports like basketball and handball contain fewer draws than football.
+In the same way, football leagues with more goals have fewer draws than football leagues with fewer goals as illustrated by the chart below: